tmrd993/game-lookup/README.md

 # How-To
 1. Clone the repo
 2. Start MySQL 8
 3. Enter your rawg.io API key and MySQL user credentials into the application.properties file
+(This is needed for the web search feature, you can get an API key from here https://rawg.io/apidocs)
 4. Import the project to your IDE as a maven project
 5. Run the GameLookupApplication class
 6. Open up your browser and navigate to localhost:8080